 Oxytocin is a happy neurotransmitter released in the brain by the hypothalamus.

-Females tend to generate more of it than males probably because the hormone is associated with childbirth and breast-feeding.
+Females tend to generate more of the hormone than males probably because it is associated with childbirth and breast-feeding.
 Its production spikes during these times to cement the mother-child bonding.

 Oxytocin is also important for the nervous system, stress regulation, and the healing process of the body from pain.

-In a broad sense, oxytocin is a catalyzer for relationship traits such as bonding, empathy, generosity, contentment, security, and trust, and elsewhere higher levels of the hormone may explain successful romantic relationships.
+In a broad sense, oxytocin is a catalyzer for relationship traits such as bonding, empathy, generosity, contentment, security, and trust.
+High levels of the hormone may explain successful romantic relationships.

-Unlike other hormones mentioned here, the amount of oxytocin in your body is dependent on the wellbeing of your relationship and the community where you live.
+Unlike other hormones mentioned here, the amount of oxytocin in your body is dependent on the well-being of your personal life, your relationships, and the community where you live.

 The better the state of your relationship and the wellness of your community, the more likely the levels of oxytocin in your body will spike.

 You can also meditate, sing and listen to music, spend time with friends, and indulge in a massage to release the hormone.
-The animation movie Trolls probably explains best the role of music in supercharging happiness.
+The animation movie Trolls probably explains well the role of music in supercharging the hormone.

-To sum it up, the happier you are in your relationship and community, the more oxytocin your body releases, and the happier you are in life.
+To sum it up, the happier you are in your relationship and community, the more oxytocin your body releases, and the happier you will be.

-Endorphins are neurotransmitters produced in the pituitary and hypothalamus glands in your brain to help relieve stress and pain and to give you a sense of excitement.
+Endorphins are neurotransmitters produced in the pituitary gland and hypothalamus in your brain to help relieve stress and pain and to give you a sense of excitement.

 It is much like an opioids prescription, which is designed to supercharge excitement following periods of stress and pain.